 The PALOMA-3 clinical trial showed that a new CDK4/6 inhibitor in combination therapy improved progression-free survival of women treated for hormone receptor-positive, HER2-negative advanced or metastatic breast cancer in women with prior disease progression after endocrine therapy.
 This XRAYS reviews a newly published study in the New England Journal of Medicine that looks at overall survival in the original PALOMA-3 study.
 (1/23/19)

-Whether or not the addition of palbociclib (Ibrance) to fulvestrant (Faslodex) treatment improved the overall survival of the 521 women with advanced or metastatic ER-positive, HER2-negative breast cancer who were enrolled in the PALOMA-3 trial.
+Whether or not adding the drug palbociclib (Ibrance) to fulvestrant (Faslodex) treatment improves overall survival in women with advanced or metastatic ER-positive, HER2-negative breast cancer based on the results of the PALOMA-3 trial.

-Palbociclib is a drug that inhibits cyclin-dependent kinase (CDK) 4/6 proteins.
-These proteins can act later in the estrogen signaling pathway and are thought to promote tumor growth.
-Blocking the action of these proteins can increase progression-free survival time.
+Palbociclib is a drug that blocks proteins known as CDK 4/6 proteins.
+These proteins can promote tumor growth.
+Blocking these proteins has been shown to increase progression-free survival time.

 The PALOMA-3 trial previously reported significant improvement in progression-free survival (PFS) among women with metastatic breast cancer who were treated with palbociclib and fulvestrant versus fulvestrant alone.
 Progression-free survival is the length of time patients live without cancer getting worse (progressing).
 This study follows up with data on overall survival rates.